alberbm-dev/PAD/README.md

 - BORIS: http://www.boris.unito.it
 - VLC: https://www.videolan.org/vlc/

+Bug reports, comments and feature suggestions are always welcome.

 ## The Dataset

 The Pedestrian Awareness Dataset is focused on analyzing pedestrians' behavior in urban environments.
 It includes a series of small clips corresponding to crossing/not-crossing scenarios, bounding boxes data for subjects appearing in those scenes, and behavioral and attributes annotations for those same subjects.